ultraio/docs-blockchain/docs/tutorials/projects/vite-vue-ultra-wallet/wallet-setup.md

 In the previous steps we created a project called `ultra-project`.

-We are now going to open that project in an IDE of our choice, we'll be using `VSCode` for this tutorial.
+We are now going to open that project in an IDE of our choice, we'll be using `VS Code` for this tutorial.

 ![](./images/vscode-init-project.png)